 Gathered from Wikipedia

-Average movie in size is about 800 MB, if you using USB 3.2 with a Type-C connector, you can copy up to three movies from laptop to USB flash drive with a second.
-But, it not always the case.
+The average movie size these days is about 800 MB or so, if you are using USB 3.2 with a Type-C connector, you theoretically can copy up to three movies from laptop to USB flash drive in just a second.
+But, that’s not always the case.

 The speed transfer is depending on processor capability and storage performance.
-If your processor is overload with a bunch of tasks, the speed would be decreased during the transfer.
+If your processor overloaded with a bunch of tasks, the speed may be decreased during the transfer.

-In addition, currently, no single USB flash drive or SD card has a similar speed with USB 3.0.
-This means the speed will follow the maximum state of the storage system.
-Except you copying to external SSD device, the speed would significantly affect.
+For information, no single USB flash drive or SD card has a similar speed with USB 3.0 (for now).
+This means the speed rate will follow the maximum capability of the storage system.
+Except you copying to external SSD device, the speed would be significantly affected.

 Do I need a USB 3.0?

 The vast majority of computer maker offers a USB 3.0 on their product.
-It allows the user to use USB 3.0 cable to forward data quickly to another device with a blink of an eye.
-If you regularly transfer big files through USB, this speed protocol would really help.
+It allows the user to use USB 3.0 cable to transfer data faster to another device with a blink of eyes.
+If you regularly transfer big files through USB, this system would help.

-But if you only use a USB port as the way to connect keyboard, mouse, or router, the speed isn’t necessary.
-After all, USB 3.0 is a little bit more expensive than popular 2.0 version.
-No matter how fast is USB 2.0, if you rarely transfer files, it wasn’t mandatory setup.
+However, if you only use a USB port to connect the keyboard, mouse, or router, then the speed isn’t necessary.
+After all, USB 3.0 is a little bit more expensive than the popular 2.0 version.
+No matter how fast is USB 2.0, if you rarely transfer files, it wasn’t a mandatory setup.